-The definition of “unfavorable balance of trade” is when the value to imports exceeds the value of exports meaning we receive more goods and services (real value) than we give.
+The definition of “unfavorable balance of trade” is when the value of imports exceeds the value of exports meaning we receive more goods and services (real value) than we give.
 Of course that also means we pay more money (virtual value) to other countries than we receive.
 Many people worry that this as an unsustainable and temporary advantage.
 Seen as a continuous drain of cash from the American economy, many of my conservative friends compare this to their household budgets and what happens when they consistently spend more than their income.
 This analogy seems to make sense; it just doesn’t match the facts.
 The American economy has seen tremendous growth since WWII and we have never once seen a favorable balance of trade in that period.
 By that theory, after a seventy-year “drain of wealth”, we should be dead broke.
 The largest trade deficits have occurred since the year 2,000 yet the nation’s wealth has more than doubled in that same period.
 Whether you personally realized this growth probably depends on your income bracket.
 But the fact remains we are not seeing a drain of wealth to other countries even as wealth is redistributed to the top here at home.

 There can be little doubt this phenomenal growth is a result of robust trade and not as some will claim income redistribution.